fatimahsy/fatimahsy/README.md

 💼 Aspiring to contribute to research and policy-making that fosters sustainable development.

-# Here are a few projects I've worked on that showcase my skills and interests in economics, statistics, and environmental ethics:
+# Here are a few projects I've worked on:

 Corruption Perception in Nigeria: Used Bayesian ordinal logistic regression in R to analyze Afrobarometer survey data, revealing how education, gender, and urbanization shape corruption perception.
 Applied data cleaning, imputation, and transformation techniques to extract policy insights.